asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

   If you use the `AmazonEC2ContainerServiceforEC2Role` managed policy for your container instances, then your role has the proper permissions\.
 To check that your role supports Amazon ECR, see [Amazon ECS Container Instance IAM Role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + In your ECS task definitions, make sure that you are using the full `registry/repository:tag` naming for your ECR images\.
 For example, `aws_account_id.dkr.ecr.region.amazonaws.com``/my-web-app:latest`\.

-## 3. Configuring VPC Endpoints for ECR/ECS
+## 3. Configuring VPC Endpoints for ECS

 Capital Group:
 |Control Statement|Description|